-From the flow field and the MLD, we can check how successfully the quasigeostrophic potential vorticity equation for the flat bottom approximates the surface flow characteristics.
-The rate of change of the normalized potential vorticity is negatively correlated with the rate of change in the lower-layer thickness (Fig. 6) as follows from Eq.
+From the flow field and the MLD, we can check how successfully the quasi-geostrophic potential vorticity equation for the flat bottom approximates the surface flow characteristics.
+The rate of change of the normalized potential vorticity is negatively correlated with the rate of change in the lowerlayer thickness (Fig. 6) as follows from Eq.
 (2).
-In fact, the calculated correlation coefficients (Table 3) are negative and statistically significant at the 95% confidence level.
-Therefore, in the flat-bottom area, the quasigeostrophic potential vorticity equation approximates the upper-layer vorticity evolution rather well.
-In addition, it is evident that curves of the rate of change of the potential vorticity and the upper-layer depth for experiment 24 are noisier than those for experiment 27, which is probably due to the more prominent mesoscale activity in the former experiment than in the latter, as will be shown later.
+In fact, the calculated correlation coefficients (Table 3) are negative and statistically significant at the 95 % confidence level.
+Therefore, in the flat-bottom area, the quasi-geostrophic potential vorticity equation approximates the upper-layer vorticity evolution rather well.
+In addition, it is evident that curves of the rate of change of the potential vorticity and the upperlayer depth for EXP 24 are noisier than those for EXP 27, which is probably due to the more prominent mesoscale activity in the former experiment than in the latter, as will be shown later.

-In the slope area, we must also consider the topographic $\beta$ -term (Eq.
+In the slope area, we must also consider the topographic $\beta$ term (Eq.
 1).
-Thus, we compare the rate of the vorticity change with the sum of the rate of change in the lower-layer thickness and the topographic $\beta$ -term for the two experiments (Fig. 7).
-As the downslope dense-water flow generates stretching of the water column in the upper layer and consequently cyclonic vorticity, we average lower-layer radial velocity over the entire slope area.
-In fact, for a major part of the experiments, the topographic $\beta$ -term is negative (graph not shown), suggesting that cyclonic vorticity generation takes place due to the cross-isobath, downslope dense water flow.
+Thus, we compare the rate of the vorticity change with the sum of the rate of change in the lower-layer thickness and the topographic $\beta$ term for the two experiments (Fig. 7).
+As the downslope dense-water flow generates stretching of the water column in the upper layer and, consequently, cyclonic vorticity, we average lower-layer radial velocity over the entire slope area.
+In fact, for a major part of the experiments, the topographic $\beta$ term is negative (graph not shown), suggesting that cyclonic vorticity generation takes place due to the cross-isobath, downslope dense-water flow.
 Generally, the correlation coefficients for the slope area are smaller than those for the central deep area.
-This confirms that at the continental slope, the quasigeostrophic vorticity equation does not describe the vorticity variations as successfully as in the flat-bottom area.
-This can probably be explained by the fact that the bottom viscous draining at the slope area is not included in the quasigeostrophic vorticity equation.
+This confirms that the quasi-geostrophic vorticity equation does not describe the vorticity variations at the continental slope as successfully as in the flat-bottom area.
+This can probably be explained by the fact that the bottom viscous draining at the slope area is not included in the quasi-geostrophic vorticity equation.